What is a directors' loan account used for?

 Can a company loan money to a director?

-Suppose the company makes any payments to a director that is not how they pay themself, not part of their remuneration package or not considered a tax-deductible expense.
+Suppose the company makes any payments to a director that is not their salary, not part of their remuneration package or not considered a tax-deductible expense.
 In that case, the payments must be treated as a loan from the company to the director.

 Generally, companies are not allowed to provide loans to their directors.
 However, a 10% exemption specifies that the loan’s value must be less than 10% of the company’s relevant assets.